 That’s how it was.
 Playing with friends was more important than watching TV.

-If we got hungry, we looked up to the window and shouted “mam fling me oot a piece!”
+If we got hungry, we shouted up to the window “mam fling me oot a piece!”
 Mum obliged, she made a sandwich, wrapped it in paper and threw it out the window.

 We had too many things to do.
 Sometimes we would read comics, and then go round our friends’ houses to swap with the ones that they had read.
 Then bicycles starting appearing when we were a little bit older (I took on a paper round to pay for mine).